deevdz/final-project/README.md

 ## UX

+Documentation for the initial planning process can be [found here]()

 #### User Stories

 * As a user - I am immediately aware what the nature of the site is and its purpose